KatharinaSick/PresentationMaterials/README.md

-# PresentationMaterials
+# Presentation Materials

-Contains slides and demos of my public presentations
+This repository contains the slides and demos for my public presentations.